fuzziqersoftware/sharedstructures/README.md

 ## Building

 - Build and install phosg (https://github.com/fuzziqersoftware/phosg)
 - Build the C++ and Python libraries and test them by running `make`.
--- If you don't have Python headers installed, you can build the C++ libraries only by running `make cpp_only`.
+If you don't have Python headers installed, you can build the C++ libraries only by running `make cpp_only`.
 - If you're running on Mac OS X, run `make osx_cpp32_test osx_py32_test` to run the tests in 32-bit mode.
 - Run `sudo make install`.

 If it doesn't work on your system, let me know.
-I've built and tested it on Mac OS X 10.11.
+I've built and tested it on Mac OS X 10.11 and Ubuntu 16.04.

 ## Interface